ibressler/ibressler.github.io/content/gallery/sasfit.de.md

 title: "SASfit"
 # [str] Optional subtitle of the project.
 #   Functions as an additional explanation when hovering over a gallery item (comment out the following line).
-subtitle: "Ein Kurvenanpassungsprogramm für Kleinwinkelstreuungskurven, hauptsächlich aus SAXS- und SANS-Experimenten in der analytischen oder biologischen Chemie."
+subtitle: "Ein Programm zur Kurvenanpassung und Auswertung von Messdaten aus Kleinwinkelstreuungsverfahren wie SAXS oder SANS, die in der analytischen oder biologischen Chemie zur Untersuchung von Partikeln im Nanometerbereich eingesetzt werden."
 # [date] Project publication date.
 #   Changes order: The newest item will be displayed first in the gallery.
 #   Just like Hugo's natural ordering, this is anti-chronological.